 Originally from rural Hawkes Bay, I moved to Hamilton in 2006 to pursue a Sport and Leisure Studies degree at the University of Waikato.
-Upon discovering my passion for thinking critically about sport and physical activity in the New Zealand context, I continued my tertiary study, which saw me completing both a Masters and PhD - both of which focused specifically on New Zealand women’s recreational sporting experiences (and netball in particular).
+Following the completion of my undergrad degree, I continued my tertiary study, which saw me completing both a Masters and PhD - both of which focused specifically on New Zealand women’s recreational sporting experiences (and netball in particular).

-Aside from my academic background in sports and recreation, I also enjoy ‘getting out there and active’ via my participation in a number of physical pursuits, including netball (both playing and coaching), yoga and walking in my spare time.
+Aside from my academic background in sports and recreation, I also enjoy ‘getting out there and active’ via my participation in a number of physical pursuits, including netball (both playing and coaching), yoga and pilates and walking in my spare time.